FwuffFox/SPM/README.md

 Simple Password Manager
 ---
-Simple Password Manager written in C# as a student project.
-Main goal is the simplicity of use.
+A simple password manager written in C#.
+First course university coursework.
+The main goal of a project is ease of use.